Step into the wilderness and see even more of Alaska on a land and sea tour.

 Stunning scenery and lush landscapes are the recurring themes when you go on a cruise to this region.
 The unspoilt views really are breathtaking, from giant glaciers to the greenest of forests.
 Picturesque log cabins dotted along the coast and the impressive wildlife on offer also add to your experience.
 Discover some of the most attractive cities in the world on a Canada cruise.
 Whether it’s the less-visited city of Victoria, or the bustling seaport of Vancouver, you’ll definitely want to leave deck and explore these stunning locations.

-Princess Cruises, Star Princess, 6th May 17, 7 nights, sailing from Vancouver
+Celebrity Cruises, Celebrity Infinity, 27th May '18, 7 nights, sailing from Vancouver

-Princess Cruises, Ruby Princess, 6th May 17, 7 nights, sailing from Seattle
+Princess Cruises, Coral Princess, 6th Jun '18, 7 nights, sailing from Vancouver

-Princess Cruises, Coral Princess, 6th May 17, 7 nights, sailing from Vancouver
+Celebrity Cruises, Celebrity Infinity, 17th Jun '18, 7 nights, sailing from Vancouver

 Constantly voted as one of the most beautiful cities in the world, the seaside city of Vancouver is made up of majestic mountains, sparkling waters and the greenest of rainforests.
 Its unique setting means that towering peaks and rivers are constantly visible, along with modern buildings and transport links.
 In the winter (December and January) you can experience its ski slopes and in the summer (July and August) Vancouver’s beaches are packed with sun-seekers.
 After a day of sight-seeing there’s plenty of restaurants to relax in - enjoy everything from Dim Sum Tasting Tours to top Oyster bars, and sample traditional Canadian cuisine including Fraser Valley Cornish Game Hen, Deep Bay Manila Clams and Vancouver Island Lingcod.